 Collection and Use of Personal Information

-A user does not have to register to use the Year of Young People 2018 website, but a user must complete the enquiry form if they wish to receive updates about Year of Young People 2018 via email.
-The enquiry form information we require is name, organisation and email address.
-By providing your information you agree to be contacted.
+A user does not have to register to use the Year of Young People website, but a user must register if they wish to receive further information by email about Year of Young People.

 Cookies and Website Traffic Analysis